CMS-Enterprise/easi-app/docs/adr/0035-no-ids-for-sub-entities-in-cedar-intake.md

 ## Decision Outcome

 * Chosen Alternative: Don't use IDs for sub-entities.
-It's probably easier for CEDAR and Alfabet to delete and regenerate all sub-entities, rather than figuring out which ones need to be updated/created/deleted from our JSON payload.
-Additionally, we don't have to worry about the redundancy and possible code duplication/inconsistency in generating unique IDs for each sub-entity, or the work involved in reworking our database/internal models to have unique, stable IDs for sub-entities.
+It's easier for CEDAR and Alfabet to delete and regenerate all sub-entities, rather than figuring out which ones need to be updated/created/deleted from our JSON payload.
+* Consequences for future work:
+  * Future sub-entities sent to CEDAR don't need to include their IDs.
+  * Existing sub-entities that currently include their IDs, such as funding sources on system intakes, don't need to be changed immediately; CEDAR can just ignore their IDs in their mapping code.

 ## Pros and Cons of the Alternatives